-New Zealand has a Scientific Observer Programme (SOP) that covers both domestic and Charter longline vessels.
-Before 2006 all trips on Charter vessels were covered by at least one observer, but in 2007 and 2008 only two of the four vessels have been observed.
+New Zealand's Observer Programme covers both domestic and charter longline vessels.
+Before 2006, all trips on charter vessels were covered by at least one observer.
+In 2007 and 2008 only two of the four vessels were observed, but in 2009 this increased again to coverage of all four vessels.
 The target coverage level for the domestic fleet is 10% of the effort to reflect 10% of the catch.
+Coverage is measured in two ways, proportion of catch (in numbers of fish) observed (Table 8) and proportion of hooks observed (Table 9).